tesserspace/tesser/README.md

 3. **Online backup**: when a session must stay up, use SQLite's native snapshotting: `sqlite3 reports/live_state.db ".backup 'reports/live_state.db.bak'"`.
 The command is safe because the repository enables WAL journaling.
 4. **Restoring**: replace the file with a known-good backup and restart `tesser-cli live run`; the runtime will hydrate the portfolio from the restored snapshot.

-> ⚠️ **Risk warning**: `--exec live` forwards orders exactly as produced by your strategy—there is no extra confirmation prompt, and portfolio P&L stays paper-based until a future release.
+> ⚠️ **Risk warning**: `--exec live` forwards orders exactly as produced by your strategy—there is no extra confirmation prompt, and portfolio PnL stays paper-based until a future release.
 Always dry-run on Bybit testnet before pointing to mainnet keys.

 Key CLI flags: